jmcvw/mrup/README.md

-Addin ~ MRUP
+Addin \~ MRUP
 ================

 <!-- EDIT IN README.RMD -->

-## An RStudio addin for manipluting the “Most Recently Used Projects” list
+## An RStudio addin for manipulating the “Most Recently Used Projects” list

 The addin allows projects to be added to, or removed from, the recent project drop-down menu.
 The addin also makes it possible to rename